landoncrabtree/ctf-archive/README.md

 | │ │ ├── README.md
 │ │ │ ├── files/
 │ │ │ │ ├── asset1.png
-│ │ │ │ └── solve.py
 │ ├── Forensics/
 │ │ ├── challenge1/
 | │ │ ├── README.md
 │ │ │ ├── files/
 │ │ │ │ ├── asset1.tar.gz
-│ │ │ │ └── solve.py
 │
 └── README.md
 ```

 ## Usage

 You are welcome to use the contents of this repository for your personal learning and reference.
-Here's how you can make the most of it:

-1. **Explore Writeups**: Browse through the CTF writeups to understand the thought process and techniques used to solve challenges.

-2. **Download Assets**: Download any assets such as scripts, files, or images associated with specific challenges.
+Ideally, this repository serves as a practice playground, where you can try to solve the challenges yourself.
+Test out your skills, methodologies, and tools and find areas for improvement.
+If you get stuck, some challenges may have a writeup available at <https://notes.landon.pw>.

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use the content here for educational and non-commercial purposes, but please respect any licenses or terms of use associated with third-party assets or tools used in the CTF challenges.
+If you are a challenge creator and would like your challenge to be removed, please create an issue.